By Jequcory Davis

 But there are risks.

 Sneaking in can spell an early dismissal if you get caught by security.
-And it can result in war wounds.

 Whether sneaking in, paying full price for a ticket or working for a food vendor, attending a music festivals can represent freedom, taking chances and making the best out of situations that aren’t always the best.